agile-lab-dev/witboost-cdp-hdfs-specific-provisioner/README.md

 The chart provides a `krb5.conf` that needs to be configured properly.
 This file will be mounted automatically in `/opt/docker/etc/configs/` and the application will load it using the system property `java.security.krb5.conf`.

+The chart loads the `keytab` from a secret with key `cdp-private-hdfs-keytab`.
+The keytab is expected to be base64 encoded (the chart takes care of decoding it).

 ### Hdfs configuration

 | Configuration | Description                       |